AlexLI-Xiong/AlexLI-Xiong.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm a 4th-year Accounting PhD  at [University of Hong Kong Business School](https://www.hkubs.hku.hk/glocal/), with a research focus on supply chain, taxation, climate, and accounting regulations.
+I'm a 4th-year Accounting PhD  at [University of Hong Kong Business School](https://www.hkubs.hku.hk/glocal/), where I am very fortunate to be advised by [Prof. Guochang Zhang](https://www.hkubs.hku.hk/people/guochang-zhang/), with a research focus on supply chain, taxation, and accounting regulations.

 Specifically, I am interested in exploring **underappreciated effects of various policies/regulations within the supply chain context** and the crucial **role of supply chain networks in transmitting these effects to the broader economy**.